CoronavirusMakers/capnografo/README.md

 # CAPNOGRAFO
-# In this repository we will care abot the implementation of the capnography(CO2) measurement
+# In this repository we will care abot the implementation of the capnography(CO2) measurement device
-device.

 READ THIS:
 - Here the link for the specification: